flybywiresim/aircraft/README.md

 **Q: Where is the plane in-sim?**

-A: The mod is added on top of the default A320neo from Asobo.
-If you want to uninstall it and revert to the original aircraft, just delete the A32NX folder in your community folder.
+A: The mod creates a new aircraft in the simulator, you have to select the FlyByWire Simulations - A320neo (LEAP) aircraft.
+If you want to delete it, you have to delete the folder flybywire-aircraft-a320-neo from your community folder.

 **Q: What are the liveries available?**

-A: All liveries for the default A320 are compatible with the A32NX Mod.
-You can download some of your favourite liveries at [Flightsim.to](https://flightsim.to).
+A: The default liveries for the A320 are incompatible with the A32NX mod so they will not work.
+You can download some compatible liveries from [Flightsim.to](https://flightsim.to) in the A32NX section.

 **Q: When will it be released?**